vss2sn/path_planning/README.md

 1. To run each algorithm independently, set `BUILD_INDIVIDUAL` to `ON` (Executables created: `dijkstra`, `a_star`, etc).
 If you want to run all of them on the same grid, set `BUILD_INDIVIDUAL` to `OFF` (Executable created: `main`).
 2. To run tests, set `BUILD_INDIVIDUAL` to `OFF` and TEST to `ON`.
 3. Set `CHECK_COVERAGE` to check code coverage.
-4. Set `DYNAMIC_ALGOS` to build the dynamic runs of LPA* and D* Lite (No tests check the dynamic runs of these algorithms in the test section.
-Code coverage is > 90% when these are not included in code coverage)
+4. Set `DYNAMIC_ALGOS` to build the dynamic runs of LPA* and D* Lite (No tests check the dynamic runs of these algorithms in the test section; the code implementing the dynamic runs of algorithms has been excluded from the code coverage statistics above)
 5. Set `CUSTOM_DEBUG_HELPER_FUNCION` to build functions that are used primarily for debugging (excluded from code coverage)

 <a name="notes_on_tests"></a>